Referencing Extension

 Back to Menu

-Based on USDA requirements, our equal opportunity statement is required on all materials produced for public information, public education and public distribution (regardless of quantity produced).
-This includes all printed and non-printed public communication resources, such as pamphlets, brochures, newsletters, letterhead, websites, news releases, advertisements, outreach letters and so forth.
+Based on USDA requirements, this statement is required on all materials produced for public information and distribution (regardless of quantity produced).
+This includes all printed and non-printed public communication resources, such as handouts, newsletters, letterhead, websites, news releases, advertisements, and so forth.

 It may appear in the most convenient spot on your communications and can be as small as 6pt type.